saumyamehta17/sm-rc253/README.md

 ```
 Now create uploader
 ```
-rails g uploader image(yhis is any name)
+rails g uploader image(this is any name)
 ```
 Now change migration for you scaffold for uploader
 ```